figdice/figdice/README.md

 **2. Phar**
 -----------
-Download the latest FigDice phar file to the location of your choice.
+Download the latest [FigDice phar](https://sourceforge.net/projects/figdice/files/) file to the location of your choice.
 Then, in your source files where you need to use FigDice features, write the line:

     require_once 'phar:///path/to/figdice.phar';

 The phar file's stub registers an **autoload** function for the classes in the **\figdice** namespace.
 Notice that, if you already have an old-style **__autoload** function, you must register it with [spl_autoload_register](http://php.net/manual/en/function.spl-autoload-register.php) before importing the phar.

+Your will also need to download and include a [PSR-3 Logger implementation](https://github.com/php-fig/log).

 **3. Zip**